 My work orbits the study of diversity, stratification, and innovation.
 It captures longitudinal systems of social and cultural exchange: from the gestation and birth of networks, careers, ideas, or innovations, to their use, up until their eventual cessation.
-As such, I often strive for three distinct, but surprisingly interrelated goals: (1) answering substantive questions on causes and effects of social networks, while (2) contributing to social theory, and (3) using computational methods and big data.
-My research appeared (among others) in American Sociological Review, Social Forces, Social Networks, Nature Human Behaviour, and PNAS, and was honored with several grants and awards.
+As such, I strive for three interrelated goals: (i) answering substantive questions on causes and effects of social networks, while (ii) contributing to social theory, and (iii) using computational methods and big data.
+My research appeared (among others) in PNAS, American Sociological Review, Social Forces, Social Networks, and Nature Human Behaviour, and was honored with several grants and awards.

 I am Assistant Professor at Radboud University's Department of Sociology.
 I got my PhD from Utrecht University's Department of Sociology and was Postdoctoral Research Fellow at Stanford University.